Cadillac de Ville series: Fifth generation (1977–1984)

 Also available was Oldsmobile's 5.7-liter V-8 diesel engine.
 The 125 hp Buick V6, teamed with an automatic transmission, returned for 1981 after a short initial offering in the spring of 1980.
 Coupe de Ville was priced at $13,450, while Sedan de Ville, priced at $13,847, now had the unique option of an available automatic seat belt system - the first offered on a GM vehicle.
 With the automatic shoulder/lap belt system (only for the outboard front seat passengers), the shoulder point was moved from the upper B-pillar to the upper door glass frame, and the belt reel was moved from the floor onto the door itself, installed in the lower corner.

-With this, you could theoretically leave the seat belt latched at all times, and simply get in and out of the vehicle without having to unfasten the belt.
+You could theoretically leave the seat belt latched at all times, and simply get in and out of the vehicle without having to unfasten the belt.
 The $150 option (which re-appeared as standard equipment on the Brougham from 1990 to 1992), was available only on V6-powered Sedan de Villes.
 The V6 option itself was a $165 credit over the standard V8 in De Ville.
 A new grille design was made up of small squares, similar to the pattern from 1979, while the same chromed grille surround from 1980 continued.
 The egg-crate 1981 grille cast was used again for the 1987 and 1988 Cadillac Brougham models.

 A new Electronic Climate Control panel did away with the slide lever and thumb wheel in favor of a digital display which allowed the driver to set the interior temperature to a single degree - from 65 to 85 (or "max" settings at 60 and 90 degrees).
 Option groups included the $1,005 d'Elegance package (available on both models), and the Cabriolet package (for Coupe de Ville) at $363.
 Sales were up slightly from 1980: 89,991 sedans versus 62,724 coupes (figures include DeVille and Fleetwood models).